pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 Plugin 1.3.X: ElasticSearch 0.20.X, tested on 0.20.6

-Plugin 2.1.4: ElasticSearch 0.90.2, plus significant feature and performance improvements, and breaking API changes
+Plugin 2.1.5: ElasticSearch 0.90.2, plus significant feature and performance improvements, and breaking API changes, compared to 1.3.X branch

 ElasticSearch 0.90.3 is not supported yet.

-**N.B.** If you are upgrading from a previous version to 2.1.0, please read the following carefully, as the syntax (and semantics) have changed in several places.
+**N.B.** If you are upgrading from a previous version to 2.1.X, please read the following carefully, as the syntax (and semantics) have changed in several places.